-From 24 June we are running a series of 12 free-of-charge, creative movement workshops for those with lived experience or affected by addiction.
+Fallen Angels in Bolton and Salford project is a 12-week free-of-charge creative movement workshops for those with lived experience or affected by addiction.

-We are an innovative charity run by people with lived experience of addiction and/or mental health adversity.
-Explore recovery through mindfulness and movement, led by professionals.
+We are an innovative charity run by people with lived experience of addiction and explore recovery through mindfulness and movement, led by professionals.

 The emphasis is on the group experience and achieving something special together and we intend to arrange a trip to the theatre too!

 Dates – Salford: Thursdays 11am – 1pm.

 Venue – Salford: StART, Brunswick House, 62 Broad Street, Salford, M6 5BZ

 Here is a video from our last project to give you a taste of what its like !